Community Leadership Course for Veterans™ (CLCV™) is a program for veterans in the region.

-Email email@example.com today with your recommendation's contact information and we will get in touch with them to share more information regarding the program.
-Or use this REFERRER FORM to share their information.
+Click here to refer someone to one of our programs.
+We will then get in touch with them to share more information regarding our programs.
 Thank you for helping to spread the word and strengthen our mission delivery!

-Recommendations are due in to the Leadership Pittsburgh Inc. office by 5:00 p.m. on April 30, 2021.
-These can be submitted along with your application or separately via the online form; by fax to 412.392.4559; e-mail to email@example.com.
+Recommendations are due in to the Leadership Pittsburgh Inc. office by 5:00 PM on the date of the application deadline.
+These can be submitted along with the application or separately via the online form; or by e-mail to email@example.com.

 For LDI & CLCV™ Graduates

 Gain first hand experience serving at a non profit board.